khalis/countdown-conundrum/README.md

 Enter puzzle:
 ```

 To solve numbers puzzle type all numbers with spaces in between, with the goal as the last number.
-Solver will print first 10 solutions if found.
+Solver will print first 10 solutions, if found.
 ```
 Enter puzzle: 25 100 1 7 9 5 729
 Found at least 10 solutions